 All major assignments are to be completed and submitted to the instructor on the scheduled due date.
+After 1-week, late assignments will not be accepted.
 Late Assignment: Any assignment that is received seven consecutive days after dues date is considered late.
 Ten grade points for each day missed will be deducted from score.
 After one-week, late assignments will not be accepted.
 A specific form is required to request submission of late work.